 conditions specified in the licence; and

-any further conditions imposed by the ACMA under section 111 of the Act.Advisory Notes
+any further conditions imposed by the ACMA under section 111 of the Act.

+Duration and renewal of rail PTS licences

+Long-term access to the 1800 MHz band for rail services is currently under review.
+Until that review has been concluded, PTS licences authorising operation within specified frequencies and geographic areas, as detailed in Attachment 6, will generally only be issued for a maximum duration of 5 years.
+The ACMA intends only to continue issuing (and renewing) these licences until 1 January 2037, that is to say these licences cannot be issued or renewed beyond 1 January 2037.
+This provides for a total maximum duration of 8.5 years.

+Advisory Notes

 The following user selectable Advisory Note FR must be attached to all licences authorising PTS systems in the 1780-1785 / 1875-1880 MHz band: